 - 14-place setting capacity for plenty of dishwashing power

-Miele is producing some of the highest-quality dishwashers available on the market today, though they do come with a relatively high price tag.
+A Miele dishwasher is one of the highest-quality products available on the market today, though they do come with a relatively high price tag.
 But don’t fret, they also offer a longer life and more features than their cheaper competitors.
-Here are some features available in their G4993SCVi model.
+Here are some features available in Miele G4993SCVi model.

-- Panel ready front that allows customization for limitless design choices to match your unique kitchen
+- Panel ready dishwasher front that allows customization for limitless design choices to match your unique kitchen

 - 46 dB quiet operation; not top-of-its class, but still plenty quiet for everyday use